On Saturday afternoon, I notice a cloud of smoke from my garden in the woods near Pedrógão Grande.

 I see Michelle who, like me, escaped from her home with her dogs in the car.
 She is crying and asks me where we can go.
 The IC8 is closed, she tells me.

 Meanwhile, I’ve lost sight of the two men who were in my car.
 And a minute later Michelle has gone as well.

 I don’t know what to do.
 But I have to do something.

 So I get back into my car and go right to see if I can get out of the village.
 I stop to talk to a few people.
 A man tells me to move my car.
 When the fire brigade comes, they have to be able to get through.

-Further down the road there is enough room to stop.
-A woman walks up and down in front of a house.
+Further down the road there is enough room for me to stop.
+A woman is walking up and down in front of a house.
 I can see the hill behind her house is on fire.
 I suggest we hose the place down.
-I haven’t got any water, she says.Then there is another women who ask me if my phone is working.
+I haven’t got any water, she says.Then there is another woman who ask me if my phone is working.
 She rings 112.
 That is when another one of my dogs escapes from the car.
 Harry.

 I stop at the café in Adega where a few people have gathered.
 One woman is crying.
 Everything’s gone.
 Everything’s gone.